santasri05/DS/README.md

 ## Data Structure using C
-linked list
+1.linked list
-stack
+2.stack
-queue
+3.queue
-other
+4.other